quanjnq/Eddie/README.md

 #### Pre-training Experiment
 **Step 1: Customize Training Parameters**
-Before the experiment, you can customize the training parameters in the file `pretrain_finetune/pretrain_finetuneconfig. py`, and the default parameters are the ones used in the paper
+Before the experiment, you can customize the training parameters in the file `pretrain_finetune/pretrain_finetuneconfig.py`, and the default parameters are the ones used in the paper

 **Step 2: Pre-train the Model**
 ```sh